-- 1. waiting time before berthing $(t_w)$ - 2. service time $(t_s)$
+- (1) waiting time before berthing (t_w) - (2) service time (t_s) .

-In the previous Sections, time in port (t) was assumed to be an input.
+In the previous sections, time in port (t) was assumed to be an input.
 This is true in general since time in port is given in the schedules of liner companies.
-What is not known is what percentage of this time is used for waiting and servicing respectively.
+What is not known is what percentage of this time is used for waiting and servicing, respectively.

 First of all, the waiting time as seen by the view of port planners and constructors is analyzed.
-Agerschou (2004) states that arrival rates for container ports which are used by more than one shipping lines conform to Poisson distribution.
-He presents waiting time to service time ratios assuming K=4 and $\infty$ distributions for multi-user container terminal.
+Arrival rates for container ports which are used by more than one shipping lines conform to Poisson distribution [27].
+Waiting time-to-service time ratios assuming K=4 and ∞ distributions for multi-user container terminal are presented in [27].
 The ratios are empirical values resulting from economic feasibility studies and are in general lower than those for general cargo ports due to the value of time for container ships.
-For example, for more than 4 berths the ratios for container terminals are 0.12 and 0.10 in the case of K=4 and K= $2\infty$ distributions respectively.
-However, according to Tsinker (2004), the assumption that is usually made for container terminals is that the time intervals between successive vessel arrivals do not follow the negative exponential distribution applicable to general cargo terminals, but rather follow an Erlang distribution, with K = 2, because of the regularity of container ship arrivals.
-It is further assumed that vessel servicing time follows an E2 distribution as well.
-Thoresen (2003) assumes a ratio of the average waiting time or congestion time to the average berth service time of not higher than between 5-20 per cent.
-Finally, by using simulations, Dragović et al. (2006) come to the conclusion that large container vessels spend at about 10 per cent of their total time in port waiting to occupy a berth.
+For example, for more than four berths, the ratios for container terminals are 0.12 and 0.10 in the case of K=4 and $K=2\infty$ distributions, respectively.
+However, the assumption that is usually made for container terminals is that the time intervals between successive vessel arrivals do not follow the negative exponential distribution applicable to general cargo terminals, but rather follow an Erlang distribution, with K=2, because of the regularity of container ship arrivals.
+It is further assumed that vessel servicing time follows an E2 distribution as well [28].
+Thoresen [29] assumes a ratio of the average waiting time or congestion time to the average berth service time of not higher than between 5% and 20%.
+Finally, using simulations, Dragović et al. [30] concluded that large container vessels spend at about 10% of their total time in port waiting to occupy a berth.